 …envisions the cosmos having the shape of a shuttlecock.
 Just as a shuttlecock has a diameter of zero at its bottommost point and gradually widens on the way up, the universe, according to the no-boundary proposal, smoothly expanded from a point of zero size.

-In the 𝗡𝗣𝗤𝗚 model, that point of zero size would correspond to the manifold surface of any Planck plasma.
-This where photons, gravitions and other standard matter form in reactions, and in the process of cooling, locally inflate from the Planck scale by many orders of magnitude.
-Now, here is a fascinating excerpt:
+In the 𝗡𝗣𝗤𝗚 model, that point of zero size would correspond to the manifold surface of an exposed Planck core and any Planck plasma.
+This is where photons and other standard matter may emit from the core and form more standard matter in reactions.
+In the process of reacting, spreading energy, and cooling, these reaction products locally inflate from the Planck scale by many orders of magnitude.

 [Borrowing from Feynmans path integral approach], Hartle and Hawking expressed the wave function of the universe — which describes its likely states — as the sum of all possible ways that it might have smoothly expanded from a point.
 The hope was that the sum of all possible “expansion histories,” smooth-bottomed universes of all different shapes and sizes, would yield a wave function that gives a high probability to a huge, smooth, flat universe like ours.